YuyueminAustin/YuyueminAustin.github.io/_pages/about.md

 I am quite interested in some Computer Science research topics, including Artificial Intelligence of Things, Ubiquitous Computing, AI for Science and healthcare, etc. Please feel free to contact me!

+### Personal

+I studied at [Shanghai Lansheng Fudan Middle School](https://lansheng.fdfz.cn/), a top school in Shanghai, from 2014 to 2018.